Ken Colyer: Death

+Legacy

 A biography, Goin' Home (published 2010), was compiled by Mike Pointon and Ray Smith.
 It won an accolade from the House of Commons Jazz Society in May 2011.
-A year after Colyer's death a group of family members, friends and musicians met at the London School of Economics to set up the Ken Colyer Trust with the original aim of publishing his autobiography When Dreams are in the Dust.
+A year after Colyer's death, a group of family members, friends and musicians met at the London School of Economics to set up the Ken Colyer Trust with the original aim of publishing his autobiography When Dreams are in the Dust.
 For 25 years it supported the work of established jazz musicians and encouraged young musicians and audiences.
 That work is now being continued by other interested parties.
 The trust sponsored a memorial plaque at the site of the jazz club Studio 51, at 11–12 Great Newport Street, near Leicester Square.
 It was unveiled on 18 April 1995 by Humphrey Lyttelton, Julian Davies and Ken Clarke.